zexianLIPolyU/SPDMM-SIABLE/README.md

 # Recursive State Preparation Method via Diagonal Matrix Migration (SPDMM) and Single Ancilla Block Encoding (SIABLE)
-> **We present a MATLAB implementation of the Recursive State Preparation (RSP) and Single Ancilla Block Encoding (SIABLE) protocols, designed to use as few CNOT gates as possible.
+> **We present a MATLAB implementation of the Recursive State Preparation via Diagonal Matrix Migration (SPDMM) and Single Ancilla Block Encoding (SIABLE) protocols, designed to use as few CNOT gates as possible.
 This implementation is built upon the [QCLAB](https://github.com/QuantumComputingLab/qclabs) framework.**

 ## Problem Formulation